 Lacrosse defense drills can boost agility, flexibility, strength, endurance and spot decision-making skills.
 Regular practice can boost concentration and ability to focus on opponents’ movements accurately.

-Improvement in the reflex action and proactive movements can eventually block the opponent’s moves and gain ball control.
+Improvement in reflex action and proactive movements can eventually block the opponent’s moves and gain ball control.
 The drills can keep you physically fit for the entire season of tournaments and training sessions.
-You can develop better coordination with your teammates through non-verbal communications.
+You can develop better coordination with your teammates through non-verbal communication.

 In this article, we introduce you to some of the best lacrosse defensive drills that lacrosse beginners can easily apply to improve their defensive skills on the field.

 Additionally, I have also written a more detailed defensive playing guide here.